yujintong/pvpgn-server-bak/README.md

 # copy configuration files and base assets from an image
 # skip this if you already have configuration and assets directories
-# all base configuration files are the same, modify it to fit your needs
+# all base configuration files in any image are the same, modify it to fit your needs
 # check [this link](https://pvpgn.pro/pvpgn_installation.html) to get more info of configuration files
-docker run -v /your/config/dir:/tmp/conf --rm --entrypoint cp pvpgn-server:bnetd-mysql /usr/local/etc/pvpgn/* /tmp/conf
+docker run -v /your/config/dir:/tmp/conf --rm --entrypoint cp pvpgn-server:bnetd-mysql -r /usr/local/etc/pvpgn /tmp/conf
-docker run -v /your/assets/dir:/tmp/assets --rm --entrypoint cp pvpgn-server:bnetd-mysql /usr/local/var/pvpgn/* /tmp/assets
+docker run -v /your/assets/dir:/tmp/assets --rm --entrypoint cp pvpgn-server:bnetd-mysql -r /usr/local/etc/pvpgn /tmp/assets

 # start mysql to store data
 docker run -d \              # run detached